 What we do

 We teach women in refugee camps to make herbal products for their own use and to earn income.
-We provide hands-on education as well as mentorship from a well-known herbal school.
+We train women refugee leaders to teach our workshops in their communities.

 The workshops